Early voting continues to soar as Texas passes total turnout from 2016

 As of Friday afternoon, more than 30 million people in all states and territories had voted in person, and more than 55 million mail ballots had been returned, according to data from the Elections Project, which tracks early voting.

 Another 36 million mail ballots remained outstanding, down from roughly 42 million on Wednesday.
-Election officials say many of those ballots were likely requested by voters who changed their minds and decided to vote in person.
+Election officials say it’s likely that many of those ballots were requested by voters who changed their minds and decided to vote in person.

 In the 20 states where party affiliation was available, Democrats made up the bulk of the surge, with more than 19 million having already voted.
 About 12.3 million Republicans and 9.5 million people without party affiliations have cast ballots, according to the Elections Project.

-Texans flocked to polling centers when early voting began on Oct.
+Texans flocked to polling centers when early voting began in the state on Oct.
 13, forming long lines that stretched for blocks in some places.

-A spate of election-related lawsuits has complicated early voting in the state, with the Texas Supreme Court this week upholding the governor’s authority to limit the number of drop-off locations for absentee ballots to one per county.
+A spate of election-related lawsuits has complicated early voting there, with the Texas Supreme Court this week upholding the governor’s authority to limit the number of drop-off locations for absentee ballots to one per county.
 But counties throughout the state have posted record early-voting turnout.

-In Harris County, the state’s most populous, nearly 1.4 million people have already voted in person or by mail — the highest voter turnout in any election in the county’s history.
+In Harris County, the state’s most populous and home to Houston, nearly 1.4 million people have already voted in person or by mail — the highest voter turnout in any election in the county’s history.

 The Democratic-leaning county has taken sweeping steps to boost participation, tripling the number of its early-voting locations, running early-voting campaigns, and offering drive-through voting, in which Texans cast ballots from their cars on portable machines.
 The county also opened 24-hour voting sites Thursday morning that stayed open through the night and were set to close at the end of early voting Friday evening.